jasonphan/health-checker/README.md

   {
     "target_status": "200",
     "url": "http://example.com",

+    // Follow redirects, defaulted to false.
+    "follow_redirects": true,

+    // Basic authentication credentials if required, defaulted to none.
+    "basic_auth": {
+      "username": "user",
+      "password": "password"
+    },

+    // How often a health check is performed in seconds,
+    // adding this overrides frequency in .env.
+    "frequency": 120,

-    "discord_webhook_url": "..." // Adding this overrides the webhook url in .env },
+    // Adding this overrides the webhook url in .env.
+    "discord_webhook_url": "..."
+  },
   ...
 ]